 Conceived by psychologist Leonardo Abrahão, the campaign came to life in January 2014 when health professionals from the psychology area of Uberlândia, Minas Gerais, went to the streets, institutions, and media in the city to talk to people about Mental Health, Emotional Health, the meaning of life, quality of life and harmony in human relationships.

 Since 2014, White January has been consolidating itself as the largest campaign in the world in favor of building a culture of Mental Health in humanity.
-Liberal professionals, social institutions, politicians, artists, religious leaders, and citizens sensitive to the cause have embraced the Campaign and its proposal for the psychoeducation of peoples.
+Liberal professionals, social institutions, politicians, artists, religious leaders, and citizens sensitive to the cause have embraced the Campaign and its proposal for the psychoeducation of people.

-Many people confuse mental health with mental illness, however, having a healthy mind is not related to the absence of any illness, but with a series of factors that directly imply the feeling of feeling good.
-In a nutshell, having mental health means being well with yourself and those around you, knowing how to deal with and accept not only the demands of life, but also emotions, be they good or unpleasant, and recognize your limits by seeking help when necessary.
+Many people confuse mental health with mental illness, however, having a healthy mind is not related to the absence of any illness, but to a series of factors that directly imply the feeling of feeling good.
+In a nutshell, having mental health means being well with yourself and those around you, knowing how to deal with and accept not only the demands of life, but also emotions, be they good or unpleasant, and recognizing your limits by seeking help when necessary.

 Selection of the white color

 After all, why White January?
-Well, there are already other campaigns that use different colors, certainly among the most remembered are Yellow September, Pink October, and Blue November and all the colors chosen refer to something that symbolizes the campaign.
+Well, there are already other campaigns that use different colors, certainly among the most remembered are Yellow September, Pink October, and Blue November, and all the colors were chosen to refer to something that symbolizes the campaign.
 And January refers to the beginning of a new cycle, as it is the first month of the year when people are more emotional and full of plans and goals.

 "And, as on a 'blank sheet or canvas', everyone can be inspired to write or rewrite their own life stories."